p4535992/foundryvtt-arms-reach/README.md

 ### Tagger Feature

-* Add integration with [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger), for specific waht placeable object you should add the distance calculation for any placeable object on the canvas
+* Add integration with [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger), you decide specifically for which placeable objects on the canvas the distance calculation should be triggered

 ### Reset Doors and Fog feature Feature